Brenda0904/Bafstu/to_test.md

 Installed --> Run it using HPO ids.

 Check whether to run it online or offline.
+Online --> have to set a maximum of variants to analyse.
 What information is stored to match the HPO ids to the genes.

+Running on raw vcf

 SomaticSeq
 ====